 Within these sections or departments, a store would most likely have further aisles or subcategories under the main categories.
-For example, under Mens Clothing Category we would expect to find subcategories for the different clothing items such as Shoes, Pants, Shirts, Jerseys, Jackets etc the Car Dealer would break their range down into specific models such as Sedans, Hatchbacks, Touring & Sport etc.
+For example, under the Mens Clothing Category, we would expect to find subcategories for the different clothing items such as Shoes, Pants, Shirts, Jerseys, Jackets etc the Car Dealer would break their range down into specific models such as Sedans, Hatchbacks, Touring & Sport etc.

-In a real-world brick-and-mortar store, you wouldn’t see a supermarket putting milk in the Dairy aisle and in the “Baking” aisle and in the “Breakfast Cereal” aisle and next to the Tea & Coffee, yes Milk is often used in baking and in cereals but its main category is Dairy.
+In a real-world brick-and-mortar store, you wouldn’t see a supermarket putting milk in the Dairy aisle in the “Baking” aisle and in the “Breakfast Cereal” aisle and next to the Tea & Coffee, yes Milk is often used in baking and in cereals but its main category is Dairy.
 It’s just not practical to place it in multiple places throughout the store.

 Unfortunately, these practical limitations do not exist in an online store and often the temptation to put products in multiple categories and offer multiple sub-categories that include the same products is just too strong to resist resulting in an overly complicated and messy online store with products being placed all over the place and numerous subcategories being created just because it seems like a good idea and we think it will sell more.

 From an SEO point of view Product Category pages should have a descriptive SEO-friendly URL and unique SEO-friendly text, they should fit logically into your overall architecture and include filters to aid in product searches.